GlareDB/glaredb.github.io/docs/data-sources/postgres.md

 {: .important}

-> There are two equivalent foramts.
+> There are two equivalent formats.
 In both formats, `database-name` will be the
 > name of the database inside GlareDB.
 This cannot be qualified, and must be
 > unique across all other databases in the deployment.